-“A damn sight less than a hundred nobles, I bet,” Robin muttered.
+“A damn sight less than five hundred nobles, I bet,” Robin muttered.

 “Oh?”
 Aleksandr said.
 “Is what, then?
 Ten?
 If Lefty hands me ten gold coins, I give you to him?
 And his men do with you as they like?”